promptsworkmagic/ollama-compass/README.md

 **D. Run the Provider Service (`provider-service.py`)**

-This script starts a local web service that exposes the collected data via an API.
+This script starts a local web service that exposes the collected data via an API and a web UI.

 ```bash
 python provider-service.py
 ```

-The API will be available at `http://0.0.0.0:5000/api/providers`.
+The API will be available at `http://0.0.0.0:5000/api/providers` and the Web UI at `http://0.0.0.0:5000/`.

 ### Utility Scripts

 **Interrogate a Single Host (`interrogate-host.py`)**

-This script queries a single Ollama host and appends its model details to the `ollama_models_details.csv` file. *Note: This script has not been updated to use the database.*
+This script queries a single Ollama host and saves its model details to the database.

 ```bash
 python interrogate-host.py <IP_ADDRESS>